TheTrustyPwo/ZBSchools-Macro/README.md

 This is a rather simple Python script which makes use of Selenium's ability to interact with the web browser to create a sophisticated bot capable of solving most questions with absolute precision.
-With this implementation, an article would be solved in roughly 3.5 seconds, and after some benchmarking, it was found that 4 million points could be obtained within the timespan of 24 hours, if the script is continuously running of course.

 Some awesome features:
 * Lightweight
 * Runs in the background
 * Solves nearly all questions
+* Multi threaded
-* Gain 4 million points per day
+* Gain 12 million points per day (On 6 Threads)
 * Instant setup and configurable

 ### Disclaimer